EdmundGoodman/EdmundGoodman/README.md

 ##### I'm interested in learning more about

 - The fine details of interactions between compilers and compute hardware, particularly around how compiler optimisations apply to non-standard hardware configurations
-- Hardware description languages, hoping to get my hands dirty with some Verilog when I have a bit more free time
+- Hardware description languages, hoping to get my hands dirty with some Verilog (or BlueSpec :wink:) when I have a bit more free time
 - Functional programming through a category theoretic lens